 Otherwise, copper is non-magnetic and therefore does not participate in the magnetic field generated by an induction cooktop.
 Stainless steel works best here for precisely the reasons it moves heat energy so slowly – it is a highly energy-resistant metal.
 This combination of magnetism and energy resistance is what causes a stainless steel pan to heat on an induction range – you can think of the pan’s resistance as providing the equivalent of friction to the current of energy flowing through it.
 The effect is very fast, and stainless steel on an induction cooktop heats with the speed of copper on flame.
 In truth, stainless steel on induction is more efficient than copper on a steel interface on induction, because the magnetic field activates the pan internally across its entire thickness immediately.
 There is zero penetration lag.

-When it comes to trafficking a magnetic current, the resistance of stainless steel is the principle upon which induction succeeds, and is why stainless steel pans intended to be used on induction ranges are generally thicker (thickness correlates with resistance).
+When it comes to trafficking a magnetic current, the resistance of stainless steel is a feature rather than a bug – the principle upon which induction succeeds, and is why stainless steel pans intended to be used on induction ranges are generally thicker (for ferrous metals thickness correlates with resistance).
 Unfortunately, induction ranges do not provide a way to reverse that energy gain, meaning once a thick stainless steel pan gets hot, it holds the energy that has gathered in the metal despite being taken off the induction field.
-Food, in other words, continues to cook in an induction heated stainless steel pan much as it does when heated conventionally.
+Food, in other words,continues to cook in an induction heated stainless steel pan much as it does when heated conventionally.
 Energy does not begin leaving the pan until the metal and food temperatures equalize, and even then heat flowing from the food into stainless steel before dissipating is slowed by both the low emissivity and low thermal efficiency of stainless.

 Copper, on the other hand, equalizes quickly with the temperature of the food it contains and allows thermal cooking reactions to reverse readily.
 In other words, your preparation stops cooking when you want it to.
 While induction can heat a ferro-magnetic pan very quickly, the combination cannot perform the reverse (and often equally important) function with anything like the efficiency of copper.
 To stop food from continuing to cook in ferric metal one has to get it out of the pan.